hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

-If you're a designer new to the HashiCorp Design System or are looking to get up to speed on the strategy, design language, and best practices used in our libraries, this getting started guide should be your first stop.
-We'll walk through:
+If you’re a designer new to the HashiCorp Design System or are looking to get up to speed on the strategy, design language, and best practices used in our libraries, this getting started guide should be your first stop.
+We’ll walk through:

 1. enabling relevant Figma libraries
 2. how to use them in the context of a project